 Do these Keywords Apply to You?

 - “Background, identity, interest, talent.”
 These words are meant to spark your imagination.
-Think about what’s shaped your life: Is it who you are…where you’re from…what you love…how you think…a hobby you just learned?
+Take a minute and think about what’s shaped your life.
+Is it who you are…where you’re from…what you love…how you think…a cause you advocate…a hobby you just learned?
 You can write about almost anything as long as it’s important to the person you’ve grown to be.

 - Your application would be “incomplete without it.”
 You need to tell this story in order for people to fully understand you.
 You also haven’t told it anywhere else in your application.